tyson-swetnam/srer-wgew/sfm/drive_google.md

-# Getting image files from your Drive.Google into a Jetstream VM
+# Getting files from your Drive.Google into a Jetstream VM

 In the US, academic institutions have increasingly established email accounts through Google.
 Some institutions have unlimited [Drive](https://drive.google.com) storage